 The routine use of highly effective anthelmintics (wormers) combined with grazing management has controlled worms successfully in the majority of UK sheep flocks for nearly 40 years.
 However, this reliance on chemical treatment comes a cost - and that cost is the development of resistance to anthelmintic chemicals used.

 In other parts of the world, such as South America and South Africa, the extent of this resistance is much more serious than in the UK.
 However, the number of cases here have risen sharply in recent years, with an increasing number of flocks finding that one or more of the chemical groups are no longer effective against some worm species.

 Act now, before it’s too late

-The main challenge is to try and get you, the sheep farmer, to take action before you have a tangible problem with resistance.
-Then you can positively influence how long it takes before a drug group becomes ineffective.
-If you wait until it is forced upon you, it will be too late.
-Your options will become less and less and eventually your ability to control worms will be lost.
+The main challenge is to take action before you have a tangible problem with resistance.
+If you wait until it is forced upon you, it will be too late and your option and ability to control worms will be very limited.